orbitmines/archive/projects/_indefinite_future_projects/PENDING (2030+?) ; Space, Cosmology, Nanotechnology.md

 [[2023-04-07]]
 there must be someone who has considered and tried to find a possible warping or what one currently considers to be the known universe, as possible multiple reflections of a smaller space?

+What about the search of a star or black hole in an unusual place ? -